4src/lorax/CONTRIBUTING.md

   - two spaces denotes start of optional parameters
   - four spaces denotes start of local parameters.

-## Documentation
+## Tests

-- All .lua files max line = 65 characters (so we we lay out code in two-column latex files)
-- Minimal doc in X.lua files; instead use X.md and the `_snips` tool to add in code samples between Markdown
-- If a line is only `end` then consider appending it to line above.
 - Try to write a test suite that demos the code.

-## Tests

-- Stored in a local `eg` in a file called `egs.lua`.
+- Stored the tests in a local `eg` .
 - Named (e.g.) `eg.tag_help_text()` where `tag` is how we can call it from the command line and `help_text` is what is displayed in help text (with the `_` replaced by a space),
 - Tests that return `false` will add 1 to a `fails` counter.
   - And when tests terminate, they return `fails` to the operating system.